Gilbert Dyett

-A First World War veteran of the Gallipoli Campaign, Dyett also served as Dominion President of the British Empire Services League from 1921 to 1946, and was secretary of the Victorian Trotting and Racing Association for 30 years from 1919 to 1949.
+A First World War veteran of the Gallipoli campaign, Dyett also served as Dominion President of the British Empire Services League from 1921 to 1946, and was secretary of the Victorian Trotting and Racing Association for 30 years, from 1919 to 1949.
 He was appointed a Companion of the Order of St Michael and St George in 1927, and was made Knight Bachelor in 1934.

 Dyett died in 1964, aged 73, following a long illness.

 In 2003, a display on Dyett was created for the Eternity Hall at the National Museum of Australia.
 A collection of Dyett's memorabilia was unveiled in 2006 by Dyett's nephew at a dinner to celebrate the 90th anniversary of the founding of the Bendigo and District branch of the Returned Services League.
 The collection, normally housed in a vault, includes war medals and photographs, as well as Dyett's writings.

-He was succeeded as National President of the RSL by Eric Millhouse.